 This past June BlueHour made it out to Yellowstone National Park for a 5-day scouting trip.
 We're hoping to be able to run a photo tour to Yellowstone & Grand Teton in 2019, or the coming years.
 Yellowstone has a lot to offer, from active geysers and hot springs to wildlife in every corner.
 Touching three states, Yellowstone is America's first national park, and includes terrain of every kind: mountains, lakes, geothermal features, and canyons and waterfalls.
 It is one of the most varied landscapes we've ever shot, and its right in America's backyard.

 This is a shot of Castle Geyser by moonlight, just feet away from the better-known Old Faithful Geyser, which erupts very predictably, all day long.
-Castle Geyser erupts about once per day, and can be predicted to a period of 2 hours.
+Castle Geyser erupts about once per day, and can be predicted to an accuracy of within 2 hours.
 If you ask us, Castle Geyser was 1000x more interesting than Old Faithful.
-It erupted for a full half an hour, while Old Faithful lasted about 5-8 minutes at max.
+It erupted for a full half an hour, while Old Faithful lasted about 5-8 minutes maximum.
 Old Faithful is also extremely crowded.
 We're always amazed at what garners the masses and what doesn't.
-Surely, Castle Geyser deserves a large audience!
+Surely, Castle Geyser deserves a larger audience!

-Here are some shots from our sunrise shoot at Fountain Paint Pots.
+We spent sunrise at Fountain Paint Pots.
 Not a soul around, except for us two photographers and a lone bison warming up by the springs.

 Another tourist-favorite is Grand Prismatic Spring, Yellowstone's largest spring, which is only properly seen from the air.
 Nevertheless, it's photo-worthy.